Renaldas0/A-Z_designers/README.md

 ## Responsive Features for smaller screens

   - The navbar becomes compact into a hamburger menu icon for smaller screen devices
+  - Products align into columns of 2 on tablets and into columns of 1 on mobiles.

  -**Stripe**
-  - Stripe is used to handle paayments on this website
+  - Stripe is used to handle payments on this website

 ## Main section
 ![main-screenshot](https://user-images.githubusercontent.com/97538312/201192933-98a6b956-1bc9-43e9-84d8-8ba22933ffd2.jpg)